Rita Crundwell: Capture and arrest

 Crundwell arrived for work on April 17, 2012, to find FBI agents waiting for her.
-She was arrested later that day and was indicted by a federal grand jury for embezzling $30 million in city money over the previous six years.
+She was arrested later that day and was indicted by a federal grand jury for embezzling $53 million in city money over the previous six years.
 Crundwell was charged with one count of wire fraud and released on $4,500 bail the next day.
 On May 2, 2012, a superseding indictment charged Crundwell with embezzling $53 million over the prior 22 years.

 On November 14, 2012, Crundwell pleaded guilty before Judge Philip Reinhard to a single count of wire fraud.
 As part of the deal, she also admitted to money laundering by using the embezzled money to finance her horse operation.
 Crundwell was required to forfeit more than $53.7 million in cash, assets and possessions, equivalent to the amount she stole, which is being used to make full restitution to the city.
 She reportedly told FBI agents that some of the money was spent on her horses and their upkeep.
-Prosecutors sought the forfeiture of her horse farm and 300 horses, in addition to her three homes and a luxury motor vehicle.
+Prosecutors sought the forfeiture of her horse farm and 300 horses, in addition to her three homes and a luxury motorhome vehicle.
 Prosecutors later discovered that Crundwell's crimes had begun as early as 1988, when she siphoned off $25,000 from the Dixon Sister City program over two years.
 Had she not pleaded guilty, she would have faced additional charges of bank fraud, wire fraud and money laundering that could have sent her to prison for the rest of her life.

 The following month, Dixon's new finance director said that the city had seen an almost $3 million rebound since Crundwell's arrest, but that the operating budget was still off by $16.6 million.
 It was also reported that Dixon lost $30 million in operating funds over the prior decade.
 The city sued its outside auditors, as well as the city's banker, Fifth Third Bank, for ignoring numerous red flags in Crundwell's actions.
 In September 2013, the auditors and Fifth Third agreed to pay the city $40 million in a legal settlement, while the auction of Crundwell's assets brought in over $9 million.
 Richard Humphrey Jr., Crundwell's nephew, purchased the 88 acre horse ranch formerly owned by Crundwell, for $1 million in an auction a few days before she was sentenced.
 Her brother Richard purchased one of the houses she owned in Dixon.
 The property includes 40 acres of farmland that borders another 40 acres of farmland he owns.